 Share this story

-More like thisResearch news Faculty of Arts and Education Advancing society and culture Education and Teaching, Humanities and Social Sciences, Media Communications and Creative Arts
+More like thisResearch news Faculty of Arts and Education, School of Communication and Creative Arts Advancing society and culture Education and Teaching, Humanities Social Sciences and Languages, Media Communications and Creative Arts

 Over 3000 Australian print and broadcast journalists have been made redundant in the past six years.
 A team of academics is investigating their fates and recording the effects of digital media on the profession.